Examining Exclusions Data in your School

 Remember most recent DfE data has shown:

-• The permanent exclusion rate for pupils receiving SEN support is six times higher than pupils without SEN.
+• The permanent exclusion rate for pupils receiving SEN support is five times higher than pupils without SEN.

-• Boys experience 2.5 times the number of permanent exclusions compared with girls.
+• Boys experience over twice the number of permanent exclusions compared with girls.

-• Amongst ethnic minority groups, SEN is most prevalent in the Traveller of Irish Heritage group, and they also have the highest rate of permanent exclusions.
+• Amongst ethnic minority groups, SEN is most prevalent in the Traveller of Irish Heritage group, and, along with Gypsy/Roma pupils, they also have the highest rate of permanent exclusions.

 Also consider alternative placement.